Nadia Khan Show: Season 1

 1st Season of the show premiered on 14 November 2006 from the Network’s Dubai Studios.
-The shows airs (Mon-Sat) from 9am-11am.
+The show airs (Mon-Sat) from 9am-11am.

 The show featured interviews with celebrities, subject matter experts and members of the public.(Mondays, Wednesdays and Fridays).
 Interviews included Fawad Khan, Iman Ali, Atif Aslam, Rahat Fateh Ali Khan, Shahid Afridi, Imran Khan, Bobby Deol, Farida Jalal, and Saroj Khan.

 The Magazine Edition was a mix of different segments on celebrity lifestyles, beauty tips, child care, entertaining talent shows and many exciting prizes (Tuesday and Thursday).
-On 22 July 2010, a talent hunt was also done by the show called the 'This Is It' campaign,a nationwide hunt for Pakistan's next top model.
+On 22 July 2010, a talent hunt was also done by the show called the 'This Is It' campaign, a nationwide hunt for Pakistan's next top model.
 There was a short list of 45 candidates out of 150 finalists that were chosen from 12,000 profiles.
-Shaharzad Askari and Touseef were the winners of campaign.
+Shaharzad Askari and Touseef were the winners of the campaign.

 Season 2

 In season two, the show continued to cover a variety of topics.
 In addition, the audience was polled on the subjects covered.
 In its second season, 28 episodes were aired on Geo TV.